GAM-team/GAM/wiki/Users-Drive-Copy-Move.md

 of the form `option [<Boolean>]`; if `<Boolean>` is omitted, `true` is assumed.

 When copied, a target folder inherits the permissions of its parent folder; these options control whether/how GAM copies the existing source folder permissions.
+* `copyfolderpermissions false` - The permissions of the source folders are not copied to the target folder.
+* `copyfolderpermissions true` - The permissions of the source folders are copied to the target folder based on the following options; this is the default action.

 When `mergewithparent` is `true`:
 * `copymergewithparentfolderpermissions false` - The permissions of the source top folder are not not copied to the target folder; this is the default action.